 Once you’ve seen all there is to see of the market, why not take a walk around the rest of the town?
 Alkmaar is home to more than 1,000 monumental buildings and is also great for shopping.

 If you can’t get enough of cheese, visit the Dutch Cheese Museum, in the old weighing house.
 It’s a great place to find out more about how cheese is made and the history of the cheese market.
 Other museums in the city include the Beer Museum De Boom, a former brewery where you can learn about beer and try some locally brewed samples.
 And for a more general history of the city, don’t miss the Stedelijk Museum Alkmaar.

 Cheese market at Woerden

 Farmers from the local area bring their cheese to the market every Saturday morning in the small town of Woerden, near Utrecht.
 It takes about 15 minutes by train from Utrecht, and about 40 minutes from Amsterdam.
 At Woerden cheese market, you’ll witness something very important – the prices charged here determine how much Dutch Farmers’ Cheese (boerenkaas) will cost on a national level.

 There is plenty to see at Woerden’s weekly cheese market.
 This includes a program of cheese-tasting and an hour-long ‘tableau vivant.’
 There are exciting events throughout the summer, such as Grass Cheese Day in June and the historical cheese market in August, when people dress up in costume and bring cheese to the market by horse and cart.
 Don’t miss the Woerden cheese song and the tug-of-war between farmers and traders at the close of day.

 Cheese market in Gouda

-Gouda cheese wheels are delivered to and from the market on wagonettes and weighed after the sale in the monumental Gouda Weighing House.
-This is also a museum where you learn everything about Dutch cheese.
+Gouda cheese wheels are delivered to and from the market on wagonettes and weighed after sale in the monumental Gouda Weighing House.
+This building also houses a museum, where you can learn all there is to know about Dutch cheese.